Bringing Baby Home

 Do handle in a quiet stress free environment.

-- Held and cuddled regularly from a young age.
+- Held regularly from a young age.

 - Hands (pet, play, feed) inside brooders/cages often, to combat potential cage aggression.